Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 Note that differences in methods are not necessarily reflected in different values for a given attribute.
-The value reported is fundamentally related to the particular method used for analysis, which we correctly or incorrectly label similarly regardless of the analytical method used.
+The value reported is fundamentally related to the particular method used for analysis, which we correctly or incorrectly label as similar regardless of the analytical method used.

 When using legacy soils data for global soil mapping and analysis